Legobot/Legobot/README.md

 ## Introduction
 Legobot is an API around IRC to make interactive bots easy to build.
 The bot provides connectivity and the ability to listen and respond to users.

+## Installtion

+Just run `pip install Legobot`.
+You can also install and run this as a non-privileged user by using `pip install --user Legobot` instead (recommended).

 ## Usage

 Legobot is intended to be simple in usage, flexible, and allow the user to drive all functionality.
 Therefore it is a given that it doesn't do much on its own outside of managing the IRC connection and watching conversations.
 Any triggers and responses are yours to build.